kristiyankiryakov/Wall-e/Wall-E-Read-me.md

 A Spring Boot REST API that enables user management and wallet operations including creating users, managing wallets, and handling deposits/withdrawals.

+### API Design Notes

+- **User-Wallet Relationship**: There's a one-to-one relationship between users and wallets.
+Each user has exactly one wallet, and each wallet is associated with only one user.
+This relationship is implicit in API endpoints where operations are performed using the `userId`.

 ## Technologies Used

 - Java 17